NETSCAN-dev/NETSCAN-documents/dc.md

   - --num-threads num1 num2
   > num1 : # of threads used to process views
-  > num2 : # of threads used in scan parameter ( not valid for current open-mp )
+  > num2 : # of threads used in scan parameter

   - --debug 1
   > set verbose console output